named-data/NDN-packet-spec/interest.rst

     Nonce ::= NONCE-TYPE TLV-LENGTH(=4) BYTE{4}

-The Nonce carries a randomly-genenerated 4-octet long byte-string.
+The Nonce carries a randomly-generated 4-octet long byte-string.
 The combination of Name and Nonce should uniquely identify an Interest packet.
 This is used to detect looping Interests.